mtlynch/mtlynch.io/content/posts/code-review-love/index.md

 Scope creep is a common anti-pattern in code reviews.
 A developer starts to fix a logic bug, but they notice a UI blemish in the process.
 "While I'm here," they think, "I'll just fix this other thing."
 But now they've muddled things.
 Their reviewer has to figure out which changes serve goal A and which serve goal B

 The best changelists just [Do One Thing](https://blog.codinghorror.com/curlys-law-do-one-thing/).
 The smaller and simpler the change, the easier it is for the reviewer to keep all the context in their head.
-Decoupling unrelated changes also allows you to parallelize your reviews across separate reviewers, reducing turnaround time for your changes.
+Decoupling unrelated changes also allows you to parallelize your reviews across teammates, reducing turnaround time for your changes.

 ## 6. Separate functional and non-functional changes

 The corollary to minimizing scope is separating functional and non-functional changes.

 Developers inexperienced with code reviews often violate this rule.
-They'll make two lines of actual code changes, and then their code editor automatically reformats the entire file.
+They'll make a two-line change, and then their code editor automatically reformats the entire file.
 The developer either fails to recognize what they did or decides that the new formatting is better.
 They send out a two-line functional change buried in hundreds of lines of non-functional whitespace changes.

 {{<img src="buried-change.png" hasBorder="true" alt="Changelist where logic changes are obscured by whitespace changes" caption="Can you spot the functional change buried in this changelist's whitespace noise?">}}